msuwama/oldwebsite/teaching.md

 ???Announcements

-Precalculus: Math 1113 (CRN 40603), Spring 2017
-Course Info

-We meet TR 9:30am – 10:45am in Aderhold 206.
-Office hours are M 11:00am – 12:00pm, W 12:00pm – 1:00pm, and F 1:30pm – 2:30pm in Boyd 427E.

-The course syllabus is available here.

 Resources

     Homework assignments can be found on WebAssign.
     Quiz and Exam grades will appear on our course in eLC.
 There is some other information available there as well.
-    Information on free tutoring provided by graduate students weekly, M–R can be found at the study hall webpage.
-    Information on tutoring and extra help options can be found at the department’s 1113 webpage.

 Classwork sheets
 Unit 1